browniebroke/django-codemod/README.md

 djcodemod run --removed-in 4.0 .
 ```

-### What happens
+### Explanations

-In either case, the tool will take a few minutes and apply a set of modifications to your code to fix deprecated or removed usages of Django.
+In either case, the tool will run for a few minutes and apply a set of modifications to your code to fix deprecated or removed usages of Django.
 This should be much faster than doing it manually and much robust than a simple find & replace.

 Check out the [documentation](https://django-codemod.readthedocs.io) for more detail on usage and the full list of codemodders.